 Revenue recognition.
-We recognize revenue when all of the following criteria are met:
+For transactions in our marketplaces, which generate substantially all of our revenue, we recognize revenue when all of the following criteria are met:

 - a buyer submits the winning bid in an auction and, as a result, evidence of an arrangement exists and the sale price has been determined; - the buyer has assumed risks and rewards of ownership; and - collection is reasonably assured.